rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9.md

 !!! note

     When connected via SSH, the lowest CLI mode you have access to is EXEC Privilege.
 The mode below that is EXEC which is only accessible via the console port.

-    Don't be like Matt who continously kicked himself out of the SSH session by entering `exit` while in EXEC Privilege mode. :face_with_hand_over_mouth:

 !!! note